zoonru/pyrospy/README.md

 2. Add `--request-info=QCuP` to phpspy args, to add uri string to tags.
 3. Provide full path to it in pyrospy arguments.
+4. To ignore a trace, return an empty trace.

 Example:
 ```shell